digitalfuture/crypto-bot-surfer/README.md

 pm2 save
 ```

-The others scripts that possible to run (like a logs, upgrade ets.) you can find in the ```package.json``` file.
+The others scripts that possible to run (like a logs, upgrade ets.) you can find

-To get Telegram Channel ID for private channel, send message to the channel, then copy message link, cut channel id from the link string and prefix it witn "-100":

-For example, if message link is https://t.me/c/1345063785/244
-then Channel ID will be -1001345063785
+in the `package.json` file.

 Lucky trading =)